Utoog/SimpleTOTPapp/README.md

 # Simple TOTP App

 I was tired of using my phone for 2FA so as c++ practice and solve for my problem i created this.
+Oh and also i use CryproPP library https://github.com/weidai11/cryptopp

 ## It doesn't work yet